Spain eyes higher college fees to help cut deficit

+* Says the group has considered that there may still be growth potential in its health management business

-MADRID Spain will allow its regional governments to increase university fees, it said, giving them a way to help meet tough cuts they are expected to make as part of a national austerity drive.
+MADRID, April 19 Spain will allow its regional governments to increase university fees, it said on Thursday, giving them a way to help meet tough cuts they are expected to make as part of a national austerity drive.

 Spain's regions need to cut 3 billion euros ($3.94 billion) of education spending and a further 7 billion from healthcare as the government tries to meet a tough public deficit cutting goal this year and avoid the need for a bailout.